kirkcap/MercuryFramework/README.md

 ```
 Where ```|ge``` after the field *foo_code* means to Mercury ```foo_code greater than or equals to...``` and ```|le``` means ```foo_code less than or equals to...```.
 Other possibilities are:

-*|lt* - *less than*
+*|lt* - ***less than***

-*|gt* - *greater than*
+*|gt* - ***greater than***

-So now, we have a complete set of REST services for CRUD operations for foo, without write a single line of code to have them, that is it.
-More complete documentation soon.
+So now, after these simple steps, we have a complete set of REST services for CRUD operations for foo, without write a single line of code to have them, that is it, this is the central idea regarding Mercury.
+Wait for more complete documentation soon.